idiazroncero/huesos/src/docs/05-mixins/color/background-split-color.md

 title: background-split-color($color, $lighten-amount, $darken-amount, $include-links, $invert)
 ---

 Split colors are a different strategy from `background-contrast`.
-Instead of contrasting a given dark/light color against a background, this mixin receives a `$color` and then applies a `lighten-color()` function to the background and a `darken-color()` to the text and links.
+Instead of contrasting a given dark/light color against a background, this mixin receives a `$color` and then applies a `tint()` function to the background and a `shade()` to the text and links.

 As a result, the contrast is now obtained by superimposing two different shades of a same `$color`.